New rules could drive supermarket chains out of Hungary, lobby says

 According to a ranking by consultancy Planet Retail, 7 of the top 10 retailers in Hungary are foreign-owned.

-Natalie Berg, Planet Retail’s global research director, said it was commonplace for multinationals to operate at a loss in growing foreign markets for a couple of years.
-The proposed law on profits “would definitely pose a problem”, she said.
+Natalie Berg, Planet Retail’s global research director, said it was commonplace for big multinationals to operate at a loss in growing foreign markets for a couple of years.
+The proposed law on profits “would definitely pose a problem,” she said.

 Also this week, Hungary’s parliament passed legislation that will further raise the top bracket of an advertising tax, to which only a single company is subject this year: the Hungarian unit of European broadcaster RTL Group.